Omnigraph

 return { $a.slug, $a.title }

-bm25(field, term) appears in the order clause and ranks results by their BM25 relevance score.
-BM25 accounts for term frequency, document length, and corpus statistics to produce a relevance score.
+bm25(field, term) appears in the order block and ranks results by BM25 relevance score.

 query ranked_articles($term: String) {